OOO-A2/IT-Product-Development-course/README.md

 - [ ] Fetch assignment PDFs automatically from Google Drive
 - [ ] PDF viewer with inline commenting for instructors
 - [ ] Integration with Moodle API (automated grade sync, file transfer)
-- [ ] Sign-on via Innopolis University accounts
+- [ ] Sign on via Innopolis University accounts
 - [ ] Notifications or reminders for late submissions or missing reviews

 ## Documentation

-The repo is organized as following:
+The repo is organized as follows:
 - [Sprints folder](docs/sprints) - List of folders for each sprint.
     - **Sprint-0 contains**
     - Details on [meetings](docs/sprints/sprint-0/meeting-1.md) with a customer